-Soft, whipping posture changes and strikes are featured in pinan 3, naihanchi 1, naihanchi 3 and kusanku.
-Rohai, a White Crane derived kata, features multiple soft jin techniques, as do Gojushiho and Kusanku.
+Soft, whipping posture changes and strikes are featured in pinan 3, naihanchi 1, and naihanchi 3.
+Rohai, a White Crane kata, features multiple soft jin techniques, as do Gojushiho and Kusanku.

-The contact point of your body – fist, fingertips, toe tips or whatever you are using – will transmit energy out of your body and into the target without stopping or slowing down.
-The feeling of reversing direction suddenly, like the snapping of a whip, will project more power than is apparent because your intent to reverse comes slightly ahead of the reversal of the extended limb.
-The limb is very relaxed at the moment of contact, penetrates, and then withdraws.
-A benefit of this commitment to instant retraction of the technique is that if it is grabbed you have a high likelihood of releasing your limb or destabilizing the opponent if he is able to establish a secure hold.
+In a soft jin technique the part of your body that makes contact with the target – fist, fingertips, toe tips or whatever you are using – will transmit energy out of your body and into the target without stopping or slowing down.
+The feeling of reversing direction suddenly, like the snapping of a whip, will project more power than is apparent because your intent to reverse comes slightly ahead of the reversal of the extended limb, and your koshi reverses before the limb it is pulling.
+The limb is relaxed at the moment of contact, penetrates, and then withdraws.
+A benefit of this commitment to instant retraction of the technique is that if you are grabbed you can free your limb or destabilize the opponent – even if he has been able to establish a secure hold.

 There are many techniques in our kata that can be interpreted as soft jin applications, but they do not have to be interpreted that way.

 The ones that require soft jin techniques are cavity strikes.
 Most cavity and pressure point strikes rely on simultaneous counter-pressure at the target point to be effective.
 The techniques in our kata that demand a soft-jin interpretation are cavity or pressure point strikes that do not have a static counter-pressure component.